 dogs on leash

 Indian Creek & Stevens Gulch Loop from Highway 67 West of Sedalia.
 The Indian Creek (trail 800) to Stevens Gulch Loop can be done via mountain bike, distance run, or hiking.
 On the bike, it is not a ride for beginners and is best clockwise.
-A KMZ file is available down on the right under "Other Resources" for Google Earth users and for export to other platforms.
 To get to the trailhead, take Highway 85 to Sedalia and go SW on Highway 67 (Manhart St).
 Follow Hwy 67 for 9.7 miles to the intersection with Rampart Range Rd.
 The lot is about 100 yards past Rampart Range Rd. on your right.
-Follow the directions outlined in the POIs bellow.
-The route is fairly easy to follow, especially if done with GPS.
+Follow the directions outlined in the waypoints bellow.
+The route is fairly easy to follow.
 There are sections of the trail that have no cell phone coverage, so you will need offline access.
 If you've got some mountain biking experience, this scenic ride is well worth the effort.
 The trails can be busy on the weekends with horseback riding with far less traffic during the week.
 Stevens Gulch does not get as much traffic as trail 800.
-Max Alt: 7818 ft.
-Min Alt: 6334 ft.

 It was a beautiful hike and not too hard.
 I would like map so I could better choose a route. we will go again for sure. it was worth the $6.